-Table 7.
-Violation of a MCL, MRDL, AL, TT or Monitoring Reporting Requirement
+Table 6.
+Violation of a MCL

-Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language MCL Violation Nitrate levels exceeded 12 months Currently distributing bottled water. submitted Construction Grant application.
-Infants below the age of 6 months who drink water containing nitrate in excess of the MCL may quickly become seriously ill and, if untreated, may die because high nitrate levels can interfere with the capacity of the infant's blood to carry oxygen.
+Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language MCL Violation Nitrate levels exceeded 12 months distributing bottled water.
+Construction Infants below the age of 6 months who drink water containing nitrate in excess of the MCL may quickly become seriously ill and, if untreated, may die because high nitrate levels can interfere with the capacity of the infant's blood to carry oxygen.
 Symptoms include shortness of breath and blueness of the skin.
 High nitrate levels may also affect the oxygen-carrying ability of the blood of pregnant women.
 MCL Violation 1,2,3-TCP level exceeded 12 months Currently distributing bottled water.
 Some people who drink water containing 1,2,3- trichloropropane in excess of the MCL over many years may have an increased risk of getting cancer